bazaarvoice/emodb/docs/_posts/2016-08-29-installation.md

   documented elsewhere or simply too unique to each environment to create a one-size-fits-all document.
 This document will refer you to much better documentation for the former and provide general guidelines for the latter.
-* There are a great many possible configurations possible with EmoDB, such as the number of data centers and placements you choose to start with, and choosing the configuration really come down to what works best for your situation.
+* There are a great many possible configurations possible with EmoDB, such as the number of data centers and placements you choose to start with, and which is the "right" configuration really depends on your situation.
   This document describes just one possible configuration, but you are encouraged to expand from there to whatever best fits your needs.